SAJAD-net/encryptmax/README.md

 # *encryptmax*

-## *encrypt max is a combination of two programs with two different languages for encrypting files with XOR.*
+## *encryptmax is a combination of two programs with two different languages for encrypting files with XOR.*

 ## *how to use*